From the Palmeral of Elche World Heritage inscription for the Palmeral of Elche:

 The Palmeral of Elche is composed of 97 different orchards wherein over 70,000 date palms have been planted.
 Most of these orchards are located along the eastern bank of Vinalopo.
 This number of date palm orchards is exclusive of other large plantations within the city proper of Elche.
 If these were taken into account, then that would bring the total number to 200,000 palms!

 According to historians, the first date palms were planted in Elche in the 5th Century BC.
 It was the Romans who introduced an elaborate water management system in the agricultural application in the city.
 Under the Moorish empire, Elche was transferred 7 kilometers away to its location today.
 They helped establish an irrigation system by utilizing water from Vinalopo.
 The current landscape of the date palm orchard is the same as it was from the 7th to the 10th century.

 The palm date trees are planted in single and double rows.
 The current agricultural system in place is the same one as the ancient irrigation canals.
 This was one of the most significant factors to the Palmeral of Elche being named a UNESCO site.

 Below is a list of interesting facts about the Palmeral of Elche in Spain:

 - There are approximately 200,000 date palm trees in this agricultural landscape.
 On top of these, there are 50,000 more in the nursery.

 - This is the largest plantation of dates in Europe.

-- The entire plantation follows a grid pattern of system for the trees.
+- The entire plantation follows a grid pattern for the trees.

 - There is a 2.5 kilometer walking route within the Palmeral of Elche, which tourists can explore to enjoy the view of the magnificent plantation.